Joy-less/ScuffedAnimeCollection/README.md

 <img src="Collection/Jessie4X.png" width=512>

 This adventurer has a top with a rune-shaped cutout and two belts fused into one.
-Her backpack and dagger are strangely designed.
+Her backpack and dagger/pen are strangely designed.

 ### [Levia](Collection/LeviaInfo.md)